When The Devil Came to Georgia, Vermont – Part 1 : The Vermont Extended Universe

 “I don’t recognize the song,” I said.

 “‘Come Where My Love Lies Dreaming,'” Alex replied.
 “It’s an old tune.
 Older than the Devil.
-And that story is how Jeremiah told it to his wife the night before he left for Montreal.
+And that story is exactly how Jeremiah told it to his wife the night before he left for Montreal.
 She’d never see him alive again.”

 Continued in Part 2 coming soon.